Vyral/kodi-riddle/_posts/2021-06-22-predicting-when-our-crazy-real-estate-market-will-end.md

 06:38 — Conclusion to today’s video

-I hope this gives you a better idea of where the market may be headed in the near future.
+I hope this gives you a better idea of where the market may be headed.
 If you have any questions or would like more information about buying or selling, feel free to reach out to me.
 I look forward to hearing from you soon.